kjdaniels0127/Data-Rocks/README.md

 **Welcome to my data analytics portfolio**

-Here's a collection of projects that demonstrate my ability to extract insights, solve business problems, and communicate data effectively using tools like **Excel, SQL, Powerpoint and Tableau**.
+Here's a collection of projects that demonstrate my ability to extract data insights, solve business problems, and communicate data effectively using tools like **Excel, SQL, Powerpoint and Tableau**.

 I believe data can solve virtually any problem when analyzed correctly.
 To guide my approach, I follow a structured **6-step analytics process**:

 1. **Ask Smart Questions**
    Define the problem clearly using the SMART framework (Specific, Measurable, Action-oriented, Relevant, Time-Bound).
-Then generate questions based off of this framework.
+Communicate clearly with the stakeholder and client to fully understand the expectations Then generate questions based on the client and stakeholder's needs using the SMART framework.

 2. **Prepare the Data**
    Gather reliable, ethical data from reputable sources and ensure it's suitable and the data is as unbiased as possible for the data analytics questions you are attempting to answer.

 3. **Clean the Data**
-   Clean the data by looking for missing, outdated, and transform the data into useful formats for the data analytics process.
+   Clean the data utilizing tools like ***Excel, SQL, coding programs (Python and R)***  by looking for missing, outdated, and transform the data into useful formats for the data analytics process.

 5. **Analyze the Data**
    Use aggregation, transformation, and data calculation methods to uncover patterns and insights.